paulbenediktbecker/Scrape_Dualis/README.md

 This is a webscraper for students of the DHBW.

+Script based on the work of: [Scrape_Dualis](https://github.com/F-Wer/Scrape_Dualis)

-You can scrape your grades and save them as a png and pdf.
+This script will scrape your grades of Dualis and send you a mail, once a change is detected.

-To use this you have to adjust the browser location and the browserdriver.
+Args:

+    index of secret.json file -> for having different scripts running simultanously